hermanbanken/TI3700/literatuurlijst/abstract_variability.md

 **Good**: some listings of reasons for variation, levels of configurability, configurable fields and ways to develop with MT in mind.
 **Bad**: Lots of misspelling's including "Through SaaS application is usually developed.", "SalesFoce.com" (including not working hyperlink...).

+# 6. (2010) - Jansen, S.; Houben, G.-J.; Brinkkemper, S.; - Customization Realization in Multi-tenant Web Applications: Case Studies from the Library Sector

+Chong and Carraro [5] suggest four ways to customize: UI and branding, workflow and business rules, data model extensions, and access control.

+Analyzes that there is a lack of research on Customization Realization Techniques (CRT's).

+Defines 5 CRT's in two categories.
+## MVC customization
+- Model changes: adding fields, relations or adding domain specific entities.
+- View changes: look&feel, different templates (Wordpress) or interfaces
+- Controller changes: tenant specific data, different license types

+## System customization
+- System connector changes: the connection to another system is variable: connect to different providers offering the same functionality
+- System component change: swap complete components for example the tenants own system that they want to continue using.

+Two case studies; library website (only controller changes), homework support system (almost all CRT's).

+Future work: annotate each CRT with customization experiences, such as technical implementation details, code fragments, patterns used and implications such as performance and reliability.

+**Good**: research using case studies.
+Paper by GJ Houben from TU Delft **Bad**: boring case studies about public libraries